d1bolozan/jobs-website/README.md

 # Frontend Mentor - Job listings with filtering solution

-This is a solution to the [Job listings with filtering challenge on Frontend Mentor]
+This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents

 - [The challenge](#the-challenge)